-The HSU-T V11 Card doesn't have any jumpers or switches on its mainboard.
+The HSU-T V11 Card main board does not contain any jumpers or switches.

 1.2.2.2 Installing the HSU-T V11 Card

 Install the HSU-T Card into any user card slots.
 These slots are U1 to U8 on the two-sided chassis and front-loading chassis with power supplies on top, or P1 to P4 and W1 to W4 on the front-loading chassis with power supplies on the side.